ArashJavan/veloparser/README.md

 - Converts frame's timestamps to GPS Week of Second format for synchronization with IMU/GNSS devices
 - Can be parameterizes by yaml file.

+The reason why i wrote it, is simply that i could not find any simply way without installuing ROS (Robot operating software) or other huge c++-based lib that does 'just' extract the point clouds and GPS-Timestamps from pcap-file.

 ##### Usage
 python veloparser -p /home/user/my.pcap -o /home/user/output_folder -c params.yaml